just4programmer/tvshows/README.md

 # tvshows
-A website to display currently streaming tv shows on various channels.
+A website to display currently streaming TV shows on various channels.